upenn-embedded/helix-vault/README.md

 ---

-#### **SRS-01 - Low Power Management - when the system is not being used, it should be in low power mode.
-If the battery dies, it can be recharged without unlocking or compromising the safe.**
+#### **SRS-01 - Low Power Management**

+**Requirement:** The system shall enter low power mode when idle for more than 5 minutes.
+If the battery dies, the system shall be rechargeable without unlocking or compromising the safe.

-Result: We did not add a low-power mode, but powering up the system never compromises safety—on startup, it always verifies that all locks are closed.
+**Result:** We did not add a low-power mode, but powering up the system never compromises safety—on startup, it always verifies that all locks are closed.
 If the box is powered off, it does not lock itself, so users should ensure it is closed and latched before disconnecting power.
-The box can also be easily locked by pressing “*”, and any power loss during unlocking resets it to the first security layer.
+The box can also be easily locked by pressing "*", and any power loss during unlocking resets it to the first security layer.

-#### **SRS-02 - Correct Password Recognition - the safe only opens when the correct password is typed into the system.**
+#### **SRS-02 - Correct Password Recognition**

+**Requirement:** The safe shall only open when all three security layers are successfully completed in sequence: (1) a registered fingerprint is recognized, (2) the correct analog combination (potentiometer positions and switch states) is entered, and (3) the correct 4-digit PIN associated with the recognized fingerprint is entered.
+The system shall reject any incorrect input at any stage and shall not proceed to subsequent stages.

-Result: Requirement fully met.
+**Result:** Requirement fully met.
 The fingerprint sensor reliably accepts only saved fingerprints, each linked to a unique combination and PIN.
 The keypad is disabled until the analog combination is correctly entered, and only the exact 4-digit PIN associated with the authenticated fingerprint will open the box.

-#### **SRS-03 - Servo Control - the 1st servo only opens the door when both the facial recognition and fingerprint scans have been successful and closes it when the user closes the box and presses the close button.**
+#### **SRS-03 - Servo + Motor Control**

+**Requirement:** The DC motor shall open the sliding door only when a registered fingerprint is successfully recognized.
+The servo shall actuate the latch only after all three security layers (fingerprint, analog combination, and PIN) are successfully completed in sequence.
+The door shall close when the user presses the "*" key on the keypad.

-Result: We updated this requirement to servo + DC motor control.
+**Result:** We updated this requirement to servo + DC motor control.
 The DC motor opens the first door only after a valid fingerprint match, and extensive testing with all of our unregistered fingers and other classmates confirmed that incorrect fingerprints never trigger it.
 The combination and PIN panel is physically inaccessible until this door opens, and the servo latch actuates only after the correct fingerprint, correct combination, and correct PIN are entered in sequence.
 All incorrect fingerprints and PINs tested showed a 100% success rate in blocking access.

-#### **SRS-04 - System Lockdown - the system locks down for 5 minutes if the user types in the incorrect password 3 times in a row.**
+#### **SRS-04 - System Lockdown**

+**Requirement:** The system shall lock down for 5 minutes if the user types in an incorrect PIN 3 times in a row during a single unlock attempt session.

-Result: The system does not lock down after 3 incorrect tries, but does lock down if the user "tells" it to lock down.
+**Result:** The system does not lock down after 3 incorrect tries, but does lock down if the user manually triggers it by pressing "*" on the keypad when the box is open.

-#### **SRS-05 - Storage Management - there is an interface for creating new passwords and deleting old ones.
-The system will reject an attempt to add a new password when storage is full.**
+#### **SRS-05 - Storage Management**

+**Requirement:** There shall be an interface for creating new passwords and deleting old ones.
+The system shall support storage for at least 3 user profiles, each with a unique fingerprint, analog combination, and PIN.
+The system shall reject an attempt to add a new password when storage capacity (3 profiles) is reached.

-Result: We modified this requirement, instead of having a built in interface that allows the user to change passwords and add fingerprints, this can be done using a computer and connecting to the ATMega's when the box is open and the lid protecting the electronics is taken off.
+**Result:** We modified this requirement, instead of having a built in interface that allows the user to change passwords and add fingerprints, this can be done using a computer and connecting to the ATMega's when the box is open and the lid protecting the electronics is taken off.

 ---